RickStrahl/WestWind.WebView.HtmlToPdf/README.md

 This library uses the built-in **WebView2 Runtime in Windows so it has no external dependencies for your applications** assuming you are running on a recent version of Windows that has the WebView2 Runtime installed.

 ## Prerequisites
-The components requires:
+The components works with:

-* Running on Windows 11/10 Server 2019/2022
+* Windows 11/10 Server 2019/2022
-* App that targets `net8.0-windows` or `net6.0-windows`
+* Apps that target `net8.0-windows` or `net6.0-windows`
 * Desktop Applications
 * Console Applications
-* Service Applications
+* Service Application

 The component does not support:

 * Non Windows platforms

 ### Dependencies
+Deployed applications have the following dependencies:

 * [WebView2 Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/?form=MA13LH&ch=1#download)
 On recent updates of Windows 11 and 10, the WebView is pre-installed as a system component.
 On Servers however, you may have to explicitly install the WebView Runtime.

 * [Windows Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
-The WebView2 component is dependent on Windows desktop libraries and therefore requires the Desktop runtime, even for server applications.
+The WebView2 component is dependent on Windows Desktop Runtime libraries and therefore requires the Desktop runtime to be installed **even for server applications**.

 ## Using the library